vitaly-t/pg-monitor/README.md

 #### override

-By default, the method will the provide the derivation logic, so it will call the previously configured event handler, if you have one, and only then will call the internal implementation.
+By default, the method uses the derivation logic - it will call the previously configured event handler, if you have one, and only then it will call the internal implementation.

 If, however, you want to override your own handlers, pass `override` = `true`.